 History is all around us.
-Most of our cities and towns were settled hundreds of years ago and their important historical figures as well as buildings (city hall/town hall, courthouse, library, churches and others) were the first to be built.
+Most of our cities and towns were settled hundreds of years ago and our important historical buildings (city hall/town hall, courthouse, library, churches and others) were the first to be built.
 These prompts for writing about history will encourage students to study the past to better understand the future.
 Here’s a collection of expository writing prompts to get your middle school and high school students thinking about history.

 → Writing Prompt 1: You have been invited to be one of the crew with Christopher Columbus as he sails to discover the new world.
-Consequently. describe what you think your life will be like for the next several months.
+Describe what you think your life will be like for the next several months.

 → Writing Prompt 2: Think of an event that is historically significant to your life and describe the event in detail.

-→ Writing Prompt 3: Describe a time in history that you wish you could visit.
+→ Writing Prompt 3: Describe a time period in history that you wish you could visit.
 Why did you chose that era?

 → Writing Prompt 4: The British Philosopher Edmund Burke said, “Those who don’t know history are doomed to repeat it.”
 Explain what that quote means to you and how it is relevant to the world we live in.

 → Writing Prompt 5: Jackie Robinson broke the color barrier in baseball.
 Abraham Lincoln freed the slaves.
 Thomas Edison gave us electricity.
 Clearly, all three men are historical figures.
 Which man accomplished the most impressive feat?
-Write an essay about why you think the person you chose did had the most effect on history.
+Write an essay about why you think the person you chose had the most effect on history.

 → Writing Prompt 6: If you were a freed slave in the Civil War, where would you go?
-In other words, would you stay in the south where you knew people and the environment?
+Would you stay in the south where you knew people and the environment?
 Or would you go north, not knowing if you could tolerate the climate or if you could even find a job?

 → Writing Prompt 7: What do you know about your great-grandparents?
 How were their lives different than yours?